nagypeter/weblogic-operator-tutorial/tutorials/node.selector.ocishell.md

 In this lab, you will learn how to assign pods to individual Managed Server instances and or the entire domain to particular node or nodes.

-#### Create affinity  ####
+## **STEP 1**: Assign particular servers to specific nodes

 Create affinity by assigning particular servers to specific nodes.

-##### Assign particular servers to specific nodes #####

 To assign pods to nodes, you need to label the desired node with a custom tag.
 Then, define the `nodeSelector` property in the domain resource definition and set the value of the label you applied on the node.
 Finally, apply the domain configuration changes.

 First, get the node names using `kubectl get node`:
 ```bash